 When you're trying to break an unhealthy food habit, forbidding certain foods that already are in the home may lead to behavioral problems such as tantrums and sneaking food.
 The more you restrict a certain food, the more tempting it will be for children.
 That is why food should not be labeled as "good" or "bad," nor should it be restricted.
 Instead, keep less nutritious food at home so kids know it's available and they don't have to sneak it.
 Ask them how eating "fun" or "play" foods such as desserts makes them feel physically and emotionally.
 Talk to them about how it feels to eat too much and how they can eat a satisfying amount without feeling uncomfortable.

-Focus on Healthy Foods
+Focus on Nutritious Foods

 Be sure to have plenty of healthful alternatives available to fill the spot of any foods you may have removed from the home.
 Wash and cut fresh fruits and vegetables into pieces ahead of time; then, place them within easy reach in the refrigerator.
-Gradeschoolers feel more independent when they have options, so try keeping a snack drawer of healthier items and let them choose a food from it every day.
-Keep the "sometimes" foods out of reach so that you can regulate when your child eats them.
-"If you want your kid to eat more fruit, offer it pre-sliced or cut in fun shapes,” says Chaparro.
-"Research shows that the simple act of cutting fruit will increase children's consumption."
+Grade schoolers feel more independent when they have options, so try keeping a snack drawer of healthier items and let them choose a food from it every day.
+If you want your kids to eat more fruit, offer it pre-sliced or cut in fun shapes.

 Learning to Like New Foods

-"Eating is a learned behavior," says Chaparro.
-"Just as kids learn how to ride a bike by falling numerous times, they learn how to eat by trying new foods at least 15 times.
+Eating is a learned behavior and just as kids learn how to ride a bike by falling numerous times, they learn how to eat by trying new foods at least 15 times.
 If they don't like it, no problem.
-Don't force it, but try again."
+Don't force it, but try again.